-In “Jonah’s Dream,” playwright William Gibson turns late in his life to the Bible story of "Jonah and the Whale.”
+In “Jonah’s Dream,” playwright William Gibson, whose eclectic career includes “Two for the Seesaw,” “The Miracle Worker” and “Golda’s Balcony,” turns late in his life to the Bible story of forgiveness, mercy and inclusion of “Jonah and the Whale.”
 But the script and the production that’s world preeming at this university-based professional theater are just too hard to swallow, lacking in cohesion and failing in their primary goal to entertain as well as illuminate.

 Gibson, who turns 91 this month, describes the work as “a comic strip.”
 And the production, helmed by Gary M. English — who staged several Gibson revivals at the Berkshire Theater Festival over the past few summers, is played as a burlesque dream, complete with song, dance and puppetry.

 That’s not necessarily a bad idea considering the story’s fabulist and fantastical elements.
 But even low comedy needs high skill, and illogical dreams — even those that deal with talking goats and fish and the inner workings of a whale — need clarity.

 Script retells the ancient story as a series of dreams that begin with God talking to bedraggled hermit Jonah (Jonathan Epstein) via his goat.
 He instructs this last survivor of his people to turn prophet and go to Nineveh, capital of the Assyrian empire.
 Since Assyrians slaughtered the Jews, including Jonah’s family, Jonah is reluctant to follow, forgive and forget.
 Gabby goat or no, he flees from God’s mission of impossible mercy.